 Structuring Your Dog’s Diet for Sensitive Skin

-Structuring and adjusting your dog’s diet for certain conditions like sensitive skin can be hard if you stick to only commercial dog food brands.
-Most of them almost always include preservatives, additives, highly processed ingredients or things that you’d rather avoid when dealing with this health problem.
-There are of course specialized prescription dog foods for sensitive skin, but they are often very costly.
+Structuring and adjusting a dog’s diet for sensitive skin can be very expensive if you stick to commercial dog food brands.
+Many cheap ones include preservatives, additives and processed ingredients that may be the cause of the problem.
+There are better quality brands and prescription dog foods for sensitive skin, but they are often more costly.

-The next best thing to buying the above dog food brands or any prescription sensitive skin dog food brand is to keep switching between somewhat appropriate commercial dog food brands and a homemade dog food diet, or completely switch to cooking for your dog for a period of time.
-If you do start utilizing homemade dog food recipes for sensitive skin, here’s what you must know.
+The next best thing to buying the above dog food brands or any prescription sensitive skin dog foods is to keep switching between somewhat appropriate commercial dog food brands and a homemade dog food diet, or completely switch to cooking for your dog for a period of time.
+If you do start utilizing homemade dog food recipes for sensitive skin, here's what you must know.
 This approach can also be cheaper for pet owners on budget.

 Fish is the most recommended protein source for dogs with sensitive skin.
 Other than that, and for extra essential fatty acids, include various seeds in your dog’s diet.
 The best choice for his skin are chia seeds, since they are rich in vitamin B, copper and zinc, which are all great for your dog’s skin.
 They are also filled with other antioxidants and they are gluten-free.
 They contain calcium, iron, phosphorous and magnesium, so they are really nutritive and great for your dog’s overall health.
 They are high in omega-3 fatty acids and they nourish your dog’s skin.
 Just sprinkle your dog’s meal with some chia seeds every day.
 One teaspoon per meal is more than enough.